The Big Picture…

 Bass created a diffusion model – a mathematical formula that predicts how diffusion will work.
 And it shows this split between innovators and imitators very nicely.
 His model states:

-The probability of adoption at time t given that adoption has not yet occurred is equal to: p + (q * cumulative fraction of adopters at time T).Majahan, Muller, Bass (1995) “Diffusion Of New Products: Empirical Generalizations And Managerial Uses“
+The probability of adoption at time t given that adoption has not yet occurred is equal to: cumulative fraction of adopters at time .Majahan, Muller, Bass (1995) “Diffusion Of New Products: Empirical Generalizations And Managerial Uses“

-You can see this model graphically in Figure 4.
+You can see this graphically in Figure 4.

-Figure 4 says a lot.
-First, early in the diffusion timeline, it is the innovator types that are important.
-But relatively quickly, imitators influence takes over.
-It also tells us that the number of innovator types is lower than imitators.
+Let’s unpack Figure 4.
+First, early in the diffusion timeline, it is typically the innovator types that are important.
+But quickly, imitators’ influence takes over.
+And it also intuitively tells us the number of innovator types is lower than imitators.
+What are these two types?

 Some people in your network are imitators…